ryanand26/dash-component-boilerplate/{{cookiecutter.project_shortname}}/README.md

 {{cookiecutter.project_name}} is a Dash component library.

+## Important
+**Note: This boilerplate is modified from the plotly original.
+The post_grn_project.py and package.json files have been amended

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation
 2. Run `python usage.py`